 The SEPA process starts when someone submits a permit application or when a government agency proposes to take some official action.
 Not all permit activities or governmental proposals require SEPA review.
-There are over 200 minor actions and development activities which are exempt from the SEPA process, ranging from normal repair and remodeling to the construction of up to 20 new homes in the City of Port Townsend.
+There are over 200 minor actions and development activities which are exempt from the SEPA process, ranging from normal repair and remodeling to the construction of up to 20 new single family homes or 60 multi-family residences in the City of Port Townsend.

-Generally speaking, the SEPA process

-will apply to your project if the proposal involves a subdivision of land, involves a shoreline or wetland, is a conditional use, requires a comprehensive plan amendment, or is commercial, industrial, or multi-family residential in nature.
+Generally speaking, the SEPA process will apply to your project if the proposal involves a subdivision of land, involves a shoreline or wetland, is a conditional use, requires a comprehensive plan amendment, or is commercial, industrial, or multi-family residential in nature.